ssg-research/ssg-research.github.io/README.md

 # Secure Systems Group

-We provide instructions on how to modify webapges in this repository or create a project webpage.
+We provide instructions on how to modify webpages in this repository or create a project webpage.

 ## How to make Changes